About

 WHO WE ARE AND WHAT WE DO…

-Please note: We would like to make you aware that amongst our holdings there may be historical images, or descriptions containing outdated language, which may be perceived as controversial and potentially offensive.
+Note on harmful material: We would like to make you aware that amongst our holdings there may be historical images, or descriptions containing outdated language, which may be harmful or triggering, or perceived as controversial and potentially offensive.
 Please also note that some material may not be suitable for children.

 GSA does not endorse or condone any ideologies or behaviours that may be associated with or that emerge from said works.
 Nevertheless, we believe that understanding past perceptions is of fundamental importance in experiencing historical material.

-We are undertaking work to address how to appropriately present this type of material to a diverse audience.
+We are undertaking work to address how to appropriately present this type of material.
 Should you wish to contact us in the meantime, please email us at archives@gsa.ac.uk.